Program

 | 16:45 | End of course and return shuttle to Friedrich Conzen Haus |

-POEM and tunneling techniques
+POEM and tunnel techniques [already fully booked]

 Friedrich Conzen Haus - St. Joachim